Quantum Temporal Fusion Transformer: Conclusion and Outlook

-\section{CONCLUSION AND OUTLOOK}
+We investigate the capability of our QTFT in learning the stock market and efficiently predicting.
+In this section, we pick the stock market data of Axis Bank from Kaggle and analyze it using the QTFT model.
+It represents a Nifty-50 stock market data record covering the years 2000 to 2021.
+The data set comes with 5306 rows or instances and 15 columns or features, describing various aspects of the stock data, including date, symbol, series, previous close, open, high, low, last, close, vwap, turnover, trades, deliverable volume, and deliverable percent.
+For limitations of quantum hardware, we select the first 26 instances starting from the year 2000 and focus on 4 input features: open, high, low, and last, with the close price as the target feature.
+The intention for using these selected feature vectors and features lies in their typically small numerical values, which facilitate more efficient QTFT model training and testing.

+Table~\ref{Table 4} presents a comparison between the classical Temporal Fusion Transformer and its quantum-enhanced counterparts, one without a quantum LSTM (QLSTM) and another incorporating a QLSTM, which follows a similar experimental setup to that used for weather prediction.

+In Figure~\ref{fig: loss vs epoch2}, we present the loss versus epoch curve for the classical TFT, QTFT without quantum LSTM, and QTFT with quantum LSTM on the Axis Bank dataset, which follows a similar kind of diagram as Weather Prediction.

+Figure~\ref{fig: Time vs value 2} illustrates the training behaviors on the Axis bank dataset of both the quantum and the classical TFT models during epoch 0 to epoch 100, which follows a similar kind of diagram as weather prediction.

+Table~\ref{Table 5} presents the training and testing loss values for the Axis Bank dataset, which follows a similar experimental result as Weather Prediction.

+\section{Conclusion and Outlook}

-We provide a hybrid quantum-classical model architecture for quantum temporal fusion transformer (QTFT) which is able to perform multi-horizontal time series forecasting.
-In our experimental setup, we demonstrate that the QTFT model effectively learns the model and generates forecasts accordingly.
+We provide a hybrid quantum-classical model architecture for the quantum temporal fusion transformer (QTFT), which is able to perform multi-horizontal time series forecasting.
+In this work, we have explored how large-scale classical learning models are successfully trained and tested on quantum hardware.
 We show that under the constraint of a similar architectural structure and an approximately equal number of parameters, the QTFT model slightly performs better than the classical TFT.
+Our experimental results demonstrate that the QTFT achieves lower training and testing losses compared to the TFT.
+Furthermore, incorporating an LSTM component within the QTFT further reduces the overall loss.
 While it is still impractical to run large-scale multi-horizontal time series forecasting due to the limitations of the current quantum simulator software, we emphasize that our architecture is general and scalable in principle.
-In general, the quantum variational circuits used in the QTFT model are given in a broad and flexible manner, incorporating a sufficient number of qubits, more different gate sequences, and a greater number of variational parameters - factors that potentially enhance the model's learning capability and higher expressive power.
-However, it is possible that an appropriate modification in data encoding technique and structure variational circuit could give a better result.
+In general, the quantum variational circuits used in the QTFT model are given broadly and flexibly, incorporating a sufficient number of qubits, more different gate sequences, and a greater number of variational parameters factors that potentially enhance the model's learning capability and higher expressive power.